QuestionTimeData/ijpp_article_materials/README.md

 ### File Overview

+This repository contains the supplementary information and data for the article:
+* Brandenburg, H., Boyle, B.P. and Lemesheva, Y., 2024.
+Brexit and the Iraq War on BBC Question Time: demographic and political issue representation in UK public participation broadcasting.
+The International Journal of Press/Politics., https://doi.org/10.1177/1940161224129271

 ## Documentation
 **ijpp_bbcqt_paper_supplementary_info.pdf**
 * Information on the full data collection process and coding of the core variables.